-I’ve been trying to get my skin back in to a good condition and with the amount of beauty products I apply, it’s working!
-Here are some of my favourite beauty products that I’ve been using this past 3 months:
+Here are some of my favourite winter beauty essentials that I’ve been using this past 3 months:

 Trind Softening Hand Mask*

-What effective beauty products do you recommend for Winter or cold weather?
+What winter beauty essentials do you recommend for the cold season?